-The Academy is in its sixth year of operation and has met the forecast number of students.
-Numbers are steadily increasing as the Sixth Form enters its third year of operation.
+The Academy is in its seventh year of operation and has met the forecast number of students.
+Numbers are steadily increasing as the Sixth Form enters its fourth year of operation.
 The Academy is full in all year groups at 11-16 and has a waiting list in operation, despite increasing its PAN to 230.

-Numbers in the Sixth Form are predicted to increase over time, with 67 students starting in Year 12 in September 2015 and 149 starting in September 2016.
+Numbers in the Sixth Form are predicted to stabilise over time, with 149 students starting in Year 12 in September 2016 and 147 starting in September 2017.

-Examination results for 2016 represented an improvement in GCSE results, with 63% of students gaining 5 or more A-C grades including English and Maths (compared with 60% in 2015).
-This exceeded the target of 62%.
+Examination results for 2017 represented a drop in GCSE results, with 59% of students gaining 5 or more A-C grades including English and Maths (compared with 63% in 2016).

-Teaching and learning reviews have been undertaken in all subjects and curricular priorities for the coming year will focus on:
+Teaching and learning reviews have been undertaken in all subjects.
+Whole school priorities for the coming year will focus on: